THE LYNN AVOIDING LINE

 Next, along the Lynn avoiding line, we reach bridge 70.

-Thanks to Steve Heywood for the pictures and information about this bridge, Bridge 70, which is located outside Bawsey Country Park and used as a foot & farm crossing.
+Thanks to Steve Heywood for the pictures and information about this bridge, Bridge 70, which is located outside Bawsey Country Park.
+Again, the railway passed underneath this bridge.

 ©National Library of Scotland